alcorpas10/Bingo/README.md

 # Bingo
-Bingo implemented in Python with GUI
+Bingo implemented in Python with an easy-to-use GUI

 Used libraries:
 * tkinter